 It’s also important to become aware of why you cheated on your wife – it’s not because something was “bad” in you.
-Read Why Do Men Cheat?
-Not Because the Other Woman is More Attractive for insight into your own choices.
+Read Why Do People Cheat in Relationships? for insight into your own choices.
 Something was missing in your marriage, and you found it elsewhere.
 You’re not a bad or evil man; you were trying to meet your needs.
 Now, you need to meet your needs within your marriage.

 Other ways to stop thinking about the other woman:

 - Make a list of reasons you want to save your marriage, and pull out that list whenever your thoughts wander to the woman you had the affair with.

 - Ask your wife to write down how the affair affected her, and carry around that piece of paper with you.
 Read it when you feel tempted (maybe you’ll only need to think about it!
 That may be enough to snuff out those thoughts of the other woman).